 BONTRAGER AEOLUS PRO 37 – BEST VALUE FOR TUBED CLINCHER TIRE USERS

-The Bontrager Aeolus Pro 37 is a wheelset that seems designed for the value-carbon road disc rider from the get-go.
+The Bontrager Aeolus Pro 37 is a wheelset that seems designed for the value carbon road disc rider from the get-go.
 It is a capable performer in all the key areas I look for in an all-around road disc wheelset.

-While the Aeolus Pro 37 doesn’t perform at the level of $2000 and up carbon road disc wheelsets, its ride gave me equal or better performance across-the-board compared to other wheelsets I’ve tested within hailing distance of the Aeolus Pro 37’s $1300 price-point.
+While the Aeolus Pro 37 doesn’t perform at the level of US$,£,€2000 and up carbon road disc wheelsets, its ride gave me equal or better performance across the board compared to other wheelsets I’ve tested within hailing distance of the Aeolus Pro 37’s US$1500, £1250, €1400 price-point.

 It accelerates well and climbs without restrictions.
 It was plenty stiff enough for me doing either of those efforts and when I powered up for some town-line sprints.

-Shod with 25C Continental Grand Prix 5000 tubed tires at 70 psi for my roughly 145lbs/66kg weight, I found this Aeolus Pro 37 wheelset’s comfort and handling good – neither outstanding nor lacking.
+Shod with 25C Continental Grand Prix 5000 tubed clincher tires at 70 psi for my roughly 145lbs/66kg weight, I found this Aeolus Pro 37 wheelset’s comfort and handling good – neither outstanding nor lacking.

-While I recognize everyone has different tastes and therefore don’t usually share my opinion on the looks of a wheelset, I will say that if you prefer stealthy looking, matt finished rims with sufficient badging to let people know what you are riding, these Bontragers will be right up your alley.
+While I recognize everyone has different tastes and therefore don’t usually share my opinion on the looks of a wheelset, I will say that if you prefer stealthy-looking, matt-finished rims with sufficient badging to let people know what you are riding, these Bontragers will be right up your alley.

 The carbon rim’s profile starts off on the inner spoke edge with a softened V profile and quickly adopts a U shape as it travels toward the outer tire edges.
-The spokes are bladed DT Swiss Aerolites attaching to the rim with external alloy nipples.
+The spokes are bladed DT Swiss Aerolites attached to the rim with external alloy nipples.
 The hubset is also a DT Swiss branded 350 model.

 The rim and hub shell finish are first-rate.
 The decal labels also appear to be well adhered and integrated nicely into the rim design.